 It is not uncommon during the course of leisure for one to become intensely engaged with an intellectual, artistic, or recreational pursuit.
 And, despite the absence of remuneration or fame, to find it deeply rewarding.
 I imagine you can think of several examples from your life.
 For me, the writing of this little essay is itself such an example.

-Assuming we do not destroy ourselves in the turbulent transition, the coming expansion of leisure could represent a milestone in the history of human freedom and self-actualization.
+Assuming we do not destroy ourselves in a turbulent transition, the coming expansion of leisure could represent a milestone in the history of human freedom and self-actualization.
 Freedom, because we will have more opportunity to slide in and out of focused activity, as we choose.
 Self-actualization, because those activities will more likely resonate with our skills and interests, regardless of their marketability.
-Ultimately, increased leisure promises more meaning, not less.
+For many people increased leisure could well promise more meaning, not less.

 Lofty sentiments, perhaps.
 But benefits seem likely at more mundane levels as well.
 Reduction of hours spent working for a living will likely translate into less stress, on the one hand, and more socialization, on the other.
 Both of which, it’s reasonable to speculate, might have benefits for our collective physical and mental health.

 We must not shrink from the coming transition, but neither can we take it for granted.
-Certainly, people will vary in their capacity to find leisure rewarding, and we must prepare them for it as best we can.
-Such preparation will undoubtedly involve effort on a variety of fronts, and not all approaches will be helpful for all persons.
+People will vary in their capacity to find large amounts of leisure rewarding.
+Many may find it rather difficult, and we must prepare them for it as best we can.
+Such preparation will undoubtedly involve effort on a variety of fronts, including both governmental policies and private initiatives.
+And not all approaches will be helpful for all persons.

-But for one segment of the population, a useful strategy for meeting this brave new world might be digging into what some consider the dustbin of history: the humanities.
+Answers might come from unexpected directions.
+For example, one small segment of the population--a group dear to my heart--might respond to this brave new world by digging back into what some consider the dustbin of history: the humanities.